ShradhaPandey/Directives-in-Angular/README.md

 Custom directive: we can create our own directives.

+-you can create one manually and update app.module.ts file accordingly or can generate by running this commmand: ng g d directive-name

 1. appBasicHighlight: accessing the dom elements directly using ElementRef
 2. appBetterHighlight: usind renderer and renderer.setStyle